How to Become a Video Game Designer

 As a video game designer, you’ll create games for computers and game consoles.
 You may do everything from brainstorming game ideas to developing the characters, plots, and settings.
 Typically, you’ll work as part of a creative team.

 Not only will you conceptualize ideas, but you’ll also work out the details of how players will play the game, create the different levels, and determine the length of playing time.
-Game designers often write the code for gameplay and ensure the audio and video run smoothly.
+In some cases, game designers may help write the code for gameplay and ensure the audio and video run smoothly.

-As a video game designer, you might work on a project from start to finish, or you might have a different specific role.
-Some roles are a crossover from a similar creative area.
-For example, some game designers might work as a sound engineer or game tester.
+As a video game designer, you might work on a project from start to finish, or you might have a specialization.
+For example, some game designers might work as sound engineers or game testers.
 Others might compose the music, or they might work as a level designer.

 Multimedia artists and animators

-Multimedia artists and animators, also known as game designers, create graphic and interactive images for a game.
+• Multimedia artists and animators create graphic and interactive images for a game.
 They can also work in television, film, or be self-employed.

 Art directors